Alvin R. Dyer: Life

 Aside from his business and church activities, Dyer was active in both the Missouri Historical Society and the Jackson County Historical Society.
 He authored a book on LDS Church history in Missouri, The Refiner's Fire, Historical Highlights of Missouri (Deseret Book, 1960).

-In 1961, Dyer taught that the reason most negroes were prohibited from being ordained to priesthood offices was because they were descended from Cain and thus were a "cursed lineage".
+In 1961, Dyer taught that the reason most Black members of the church were prohibited from being ordained to priesthood offices was because they were descended from Cain and thus were a "cursed lineage."
 Church president Spencer W. Kimball announced the end of these restrictions in 1978.

 In August 1967, McKay decided to appoint Dyer as one of his counselors.
 McKay made the decision without consulting his other counselors, Hugh B. Brown and N. Eldon Tanner.
 The appointment caused some tension between Brown and Tanner and the newly called Dyer over what Dyer's role would be and whether his calling was as a counselor "to" the First Presidency or "in" the First Presidency.

 In 1972, Dyer suffered a stroke that limited his activity.
 He died at his home in Salt Lake City, Utah in 1977.